Etiquette, Diplomatic Protocol and Cross-Cultural Advisory

 03

-Symbolism impact credibility
+Symbolism impacts credibility

 The visual and structural elements of an engagement act as the silent architecture of trust.